 A Sweet Way to Savor Summer

-Even better?
-Try serving them just slightly warm with a scoop of vanilla ice cream, like a shortcut peach cobbler!
+For an extra-special touch, try serving them slightly warm with a scoop of vanilla ice cream — like a shortcut peach cobbler in cookie form.

 More Peach Desserts You’ll Love